-The Regional Wastewater Control Facility was originally constructed over 60 years ago, with some processes reconstructed within the last 20 years.
-There remains equipment and infrastructure that have outlived their useful life and are not working efficiently.
-A plant upgrade is necessary to improve the treatment process and meet new State requirements for discharge.
+The Regional Wastewater Control Facility was constructed over 60 years ago, with some processes reconstructed within the last 20 years.
+Much equipment and infrastructure have outlived their useful life.
+A plant upgrade is needed to improve the treatment process and meet new State discharge requirements.

-For questions on current projects or any other MUD engineering projects, please Contact Us.
+For questions on any MUD projects, please Contact Us.

 There are currently no external links.

 This City of Stockton web page last reviewed on --- 2/3/2016